What does an effective digital website marketing campaign look like?

 However, if you’re just setting up your website and never got a lead from it yet, you want to start progressively and start to collect data in order to find your price per lead as well as your conversion rate to client and get some help setting up your lead-generating funnels.

-2. Know your Marketing costs
+2. Know your costs for Digital Marketing

 You cannot have a successful campaign unless you keep sight of your costs.
 The right metrics to keep track of are: The cost per lead and the client value per lead closed.
 In the beginning, this will tell you how much each new client is costing you and how much they are spending.
 The cost per lead is simply your spend across all touch-points divided by the number of leads.